COMING SOON

 Format: 30-60 minute presentation followed by Q&A

-Delivery: Virtual (Zoom) or in-person (NYC area)
+Delivery: Virtual or in-person (NYC area)

-Style: Every talk is built around real stories.
+Style: Real stories.
 No slides needed.

 SAMPLE TOPICS